Trademark Application Filing in India

 Who can apply for a Trademark Registration?

-A person who claims to be the proprietor of a trademark can apply for the same in respect to goods/services for which it intends to use.
 It should be filed at the appropriate trademark office under whose jurisdiction the principal place of the business of the applicant in India falls.
 In case, the applicant is doing business outside India, then the application can be filed at the trademark office under whose jurisdiction the office of the agent is situated.

 After filing the application, the same is then examined by the Registry, as to its inherent registrability and/or any similarity with existing marks.
 If any objection is raised, an official examination report is issued by Registry.
 To overcome the objection, a response to examination report along with the supporting documents showing the marks as used is required to be filed within one month from the receipt of the examination report.